chingu-voyages/v43-tier2-team-13/README.md

 # CryptoWorld Chingu Voyage Project

 CryptoWorld is a one stop solution for all your crypto needs.
 Track and manage your crypto assets.
-Update yourself to the latest news in Web3.
+Update yourself with the latest news in Web3.

 ## Table of contents